 Improve Prenatal and Delivery Care - The US has some of the worst mortality rates for mothers and babies in the western world.
 Our statistics are particularly devastating for black mothers across all incomes.
 We must therefore begin with prenatal care for both mother and child.

 3 months of fully paid maternity and paternity leave - The first three months of a child’s life help to form lifelong emotional attachments.
 Some major employers offer fully paid maternity leave to their employees.
 But lower level jobs are much less likely to offer maternity leave and for whom the partial pay offered through disability isn’t a reasonable option.
 We need a minimum of three months of fully paid maternity leave, and Delaine hopes to expand it to 6 and then to 9 months during her time in office.

 Affordable, high-quality childcare/development – High quality childcare and child development can cost as much as rent or college.
 The average cost for childcare is now $16,000 a year.
+In some parts of our state, that number is much higher.
 It forces women and men who earn low wages out of the workforce, dramatically reducing their lifelong earning potential.
 The high cost of childcare leads to low quality options that increase the opportunity gap between wealthy and poor children.
 We need affordable, high quality childcare for all.

 Universal high-quality preschool for ALL in 5 Years - almost all European and Asian countries offer universal preschool.
 In France, preschool teachers are similarly educated and paid at the same rate as elementary school teachers.
 If we are to give our children the best chance to compete in a global market, we need to start by offering universal, high quality preschool for ALL.

 California has the highest number and percentage of poor children and English learners in the country.
 We have some of the largest class sizes and fewest numbers of counselors, nurses and librarians per pupil in the nation.